WHY YOU SHOULD BUY THE PHILIPPINES TELECOMS ANALYSIS INDUSTRY REPORT:

 Philippines Telecoms Industry Analysis Report at a Glance

-Idem Est Research forecasts that mobile subscriptions will continue to grow strongly in the 2019-25 period and fixed broadband subscribers will also continue to grow and increase its household penetration over the same period.
-The ratio of the telecommunications sector revenue to GDP is declining from a peak in 2005, sliding down every year since then.
+Idem Est Research forecasts that mobile subscriptions will continue to grow in the 2023-30 period and fixed broadband subscribers will also continue to grow strongly and increase its household penetration over the same period.

 Expanded coverage, greater affordability, service improvements, increased data usage and smartphone penetration are the main drivers of growth in the telecoms sector.
 The country continues to expand its fibre-optic network and 4G coverage, backed by strong investment in capital expenditure.
-Investment in the telecoms sector is growing to its highest in 2019 with a peak expected in 2020 with new mobile market entrant DITO Telecommunity due to launch that year.
+Investment in the telecoms sector grew to its highest in 2021 with new mobile market entrant DITO Telecommunity launching that year.

 The Capex to GDP ratio remained relatively stable between 2014 and 2018 but soared in 2019.
-Idem Est Research estimates that the ratio will settle back by 2023 peaking in 2020.
-Both PLDT and Globe are investing heavily in 4G with PLDT playing catch-up by investing in its 4G network expansion while Globe launched its 5G fixed wireless service.
-Idem Est Research forecasts an above-average Capex to sales ratio until 2022 while DITO Telecommunity ramps up its mobile network investments.
+Idem Est Research estimates that the ratio will settle back by 2024 peaking in 2021.
+Both PLDT and Globe are investing heavily in 4G and 5G with PLDT playing catch-up by investing in its network expansion while Globe refocus on its fixed broadband business after stagnating in 2021.
+Idem Est Research forecasts an above-average Capex to sales ratio until 2023 while DITO Telecommunity ramps up its mobile network investments.

 Mobile Subscribers and Revenue

-Mobile network operators are facing competitive pressure with the market shifting to unlimited voice and text and data allowance increasingly becoming the sole offering differentiator.
+Mobile network operators are facing competitive pressure with the market shifting to unlimited voice and text and data allowance becoming now the sole offering differentiator.

 Idem Est Research benchmarked mobile data pricing across 8 countries in the Asia Pacific region and found that the Philippines is lagging behind in terms of data download but we expect the country to catch up as 4G coverage is accelerating and smartphone penetration is increasing especially in regional areas.